Polish–Soviet War: Ukraine

 In the 1920s, the Soviet policy was to help create a modern Ukrainian culture.
 Ukrainian intellectuals, co-opted by the communist party, were encouraged to create in the Ukrainian language and the result was cultural revival and a period of great productivity.
 Children were educated and most books and newspapers were published in the native language.
 The Ukrainian Autocephalous Orthodox Church was established.
-The liberal policies ended under Joseph Stalin's rule, when the new church was banned and the Ukrainian intelligentsia destroyed in massive purges.
+The liberal policies ended under Stalin's rule, when the new church was banned and the Ukrainian intelligentsia destroyed in massive purges.

 Given the circumstances, in the 1930s Poland's eastern Galicia had become the center of Ukrainian political and cultural activity.
 Despite the atrocities that took place in Soviet Ukraine, Poland was regarded by Ukrainian activists as the principal enemy.
-They felt disappointed by the failed alliance and the Riga betrayal, and were annoyed by daily domination of the Polish authorities and local Polish elites.
+They felt disappointed by the failed alliance and the Peace of Riga and were annoyed by daily domination of the Polish authorities and local Polish elites.
 Many perceived the Soviet Union primarily as the creator of a Ukrainian state, the Ukrainian SSR.